About Reflejos Flamencos

 He has been influenced by such artists as Francisco Javier Orrosco “Yiyi” and Guillermo McGill.
 He furthered his knowledge of the Spanish culture through his travels to the Spanish cities of Seville and Madrid.
 Dylan draws from a diverse musical background and approaches flamenco with an appreciation for the traditional structure as well as for modern musical influences.
 In addition to his work with flamenco, he leads worship and provides guitar and vocals at Community Brookside.

-Adrianna Ramirez Nelson
+Adriana Ramirez Nelson

 Adriana Ramirez Nelson's first exposure to the main stage was her role in the broadway production of “Joseph and The Amazing Technicolor Dreamcoat.”
 The play was performed in the Chicago Theater starring Donny Ozmond.
 Adriana was signed on as part of the children’s choir for a three month contract.
 During her early years, she studied voice under Ingrid Mueller.
 She majored in Music Business at Western Illinois University where she took up piano, guitar, and percussion.